ruchirshetye/100DaysOfMLCode/MLlog.md

 After applying PCA on this dataset, I got an insight of how these 12 features were contributing towards the variance.
 Hence by selecting the top 2 contributors and applying logistic regression to the reduced dataset, I got an accuracy of 97.2%.

 **Link to work:** ***PCA using Python and R:***  [PCA](https://github.com/ruchirshetye/100DaysOfMLCode/tree/master/Day%206-7).

+### Day 8: July 17, 2018 (Dimensionality Reduction)

+**Today's Progress**: 1) Implented Linear Discriminant Analysis(LDA).</br>
+&nbsp;&nbsp; &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; 2)Implemented Kernel PCA
+**Thoughts:** 1)Logistic regression is a classification algorithm traditionally limited to only two-class classification problems.
+If you have more than two classes then Linear Discriminant Analysis is the preferred linear classification technique.
+LDA is a supervised algorithm as it takes the class label into consideration.
+It is a way to reduce ‘dimensionality’ while at the same time preserving as much of the class discrimination information as possible.</br>
+2)Kernel PCA just performs PCA in a new space.
+It uses Kernel trick to find principal components in a different high dimensional space.

+**Link to work:** ***LDA and Kernel PCA using Python:***  [CODE](https://github.com/ruchirshetye/100DaysOfMLCode/tree/master/Day%208).